vargvinter/cert/21 Notifications.md

 }
 ```

-If you want to retrieve only the "unread" notifications, you may use the unreadNotifications relationship.
+To retrieve only the "unread" notifications, use the `unreadNotifications` relationship.

 ```php
 $user = App\User::find(1);